How Effective are Large Language Models in Generating Software Specifications?: Study setup

-It contains pre-/post-conditions written as executable Java expressions translated from corresponding Javadoc comments of \texttt{@return}, \texttt{@param}, and \texttt{@throws} tags.
-Fig.~\ref{fig:jdoctor_dataset} shows an example: a Javadoc comment of \texttt{@return} tag describing the post-condition of function \texttt{isNullOrEmpty}, and the specification, with corresponding parts highlighted in matching colors.
+\jdata contains pre- and post-conditions written as executable Java expressions, translated from Javadoc comments of \texttt{@return}, \texttt{@param}, and \texttt{@throws} tags.
+Fig.~\ref{fig:jdoctor_dataset} provides an example involving the post-condition for the function \texttt{isNullOrEmpty}. \jdoctor uses a combination of pattern, lexical, and semantic matching to identify key components, such as ⟨subject, predicate⟩ pairs, which are then converted into executable Java expressions through manually defined heuristics.

-It translates Javadoc comments into specifications leveraging pattern, lexical, and semantic matching.
-It first identifies ⟨subject, predicate⟩ pairs in sentences.
-Fig.~\ref{fig:jdoctor_dataset} presents an example, where the phrase \q{the string is null} contains such a pair with the subject \q{the string} and predicate \q{is null}.
-It then translates these pairs into executable procedures by applying manually defined heuristics (e.g., the phrase \q{is null} to Java expression \texttt{==null}).
-Next, it applies lexical matching to match a subject or a predicate to the corresponding code element based on lexical similarity (e.g., matching \q{the string} to input parameter \texttt{string}).
-Finally, it uses semantic matching to process meanings such as negation.